onlabsorg/olojs/docs/api/http-store.md

 - On 200 and 201 status code, returns
 - On 403 status code, throws a `HTTPStore.WritePermissionDeniedError`
-- On 405 status code, throws a `HTTPStore.WriteOperationNotAllowedError`
+- On 405 or 501 status code, throws a `HTTPStore.WriteOperationNotAllowedError`
 - On any other status code, throws a generic error

 httpStore.delete - async method